 “Because of restaurant closures, large scale demand for produce is down and distribution companies are looking for innovative was to get their product to communities,” said Steven Williams, Operations Manager at EGDM.
 “We partnered with Loffredo Fresh Food Distribution Company to help bulk purchase produce at a discounted rate for some of our food rescue partners and smaller organizations that couldn’t buy full pallets of food themselves.”

 EGDM coordinated and managed the logistics between these smaller organizations and Loffredo streamlining the process to make it easier for everyone.
 Food recuse partners were sent order forms to fill out how many cases and what types of product they needed.
-Although of the produce was extremely discounted, costing $4 dollars per case, Eat Greater Des Moines and Urbandale Community Action Network (UCAN) helped cover a portion of the cost.
+Although the produce was extremely discounted, costing $4 dollars per case, Eat Greater Des Moines and Urbandale Community Action Network (UCAN) helped cover a portion of the cost.

 Eat Greater Des Moines was so thankful to receive $5,000 from Delta Dental of Iowa Foundation from their COVID-19 Nonprofit Emergency Operating Relief Grant.